 The Board is aware of the importance of succession planning for the Company, and is satisfied that a senior executive can be replaced at reasonably short notice.

-Furthermore, the succession planning policy has been approved by the Directors at the Board meeting held in March 2023.
+Furthermore, a succession planning policy has been duly approved by the Board of Directors.